nilsigusi/gks2016_puppet_tutorial/facter/README.md

 lib/facter/role.rb
 ```

 the distribution is done via `pluginsync`.
-Facts(or any other plugin) would be always copied to the client system.
+Facts would be always copied to the client system.
+Even you are not using the module!
-Even you are not using the module, which contains the custom fact.
-So custom facts should always produce a proper output.

 ```ruby
 Facter.add('role') do